amoriartyCH/games-api/README.md

 /games/delete/{gameTitle} - allows you to delete a game by providing the game title of the game you wish to delete

 /games/report - allows you to view the highest liked game and user with most comments

-# If you require anything else please contact me.